wp-cli/handbook/commands/core/config/index.md

 : If set, the command reads additional PHP code from STDIN.

 [\--skip-salts]
-: If set, keys and salts won't be generated, but, instead, should be passed via --extra-php.
+: If set, keys and salts won't be generated, but should instead be passed via `--extra-php`.

 ### EXAMPLES